ONEPANTSU/telegram-manager/README.md

 - /start - Start bot ▶️
 - /update - Update database and refresh journal files 🔄
 - /help - FAQ ❓
+- /check_phones - Checking how many sessions are available

 ## Contributors
 The ProjectStoreBot was created by SoftBananas inc., which includes the following members: